March 22, 1993: Apple launches the PowerCD, the first device from the company that doesn’t require a computer to work.

 While the 1990s proved the least-profitable period in Apple’s history, I’ve always had a soft spot for the company’s products from that era.
 Part of this is, admittedly, nostalgia for the Apple devices I saw growing up.

-But part of it comes from the crazy level of experimentation Apple engaged in then.
+However, the crazy level of experimentation Apple engaged in then also fuels my interest.
 From the Newton MessagePad to the Macintosh TV to the Pippin game console to the QuickTake camera, Apple clearly didn’t feel afraid to try new things in the 1990s.

 True, most of those products flopped.
 But it’s remarkable how many of them wound up, with a few tweaks, laying the foundations for Apple’s massive success in the following decade.

 The PowerCD did exactly that.
-Launched for $499 in 1993, the standalone CD player also served as a Mac peripheral.
+Launched for $499 in 1993 — the equivalent of more than $1,000 today — the standalone CD player also served as a Mac peripheral.
 Available alongside the AppleDesign Powered Speakers, the PowerCD reminded some of Sony’s portable Discman CD player.
-However, PowerCD did much more.
+However, the PowerCD did much more.
 It could read Kodak photo CDs and data CDs as well as playing regular audio discs.
 It even came with its own remote control.